uccser/cs-field-guide/text/en/chapters/computer-graphics.md

 {panel type="teacher-note" summary="Solution"}

 The first translation is -5.-12 to put the arrow tip at the origin.
-The matrix should be {math}\begin{bmatrix}  1 & -1 \\   1 & 1 \\   \end{bmatrix}{math end}.
+Using x = 45 in the trig function calculator, the matrix should be {math}\begin{bmatrix}  0.71 & -0.71 \\   0.71 & 0.71 \\   \end{bmatrix}{math end}.
 The second translation needs to be 5,12 to get the arrow back to the starting point.
 {panel end}

 Now that you've had a bit of practice with translation, scaling and rotation, try out these two challenges that combine all three: